goyox86/elpr-sources/guessing-game.md

 Oops!
 Un gran error.
 Lo principal en el es que tenemos ‘tipos incompatibles’ (‘mismatched types’).
 Rust posee un fuerte, sistema de tipos estatico.
 Sin embargo, también tiene inferencia de tipos.
 Cuando escribimos  `let adivinanza = String::new()`, Rust fue capaz de inferir que `adivinanza` debia ser un `String`, y por ello no nos hizo escribir el tipo.
 Con nuestro `numero_secreto`, hay un numero de tipos que pueden tener un valor entre uno y cien: `i32`, un numero de treinta y dos bits, `u32`, un numero sin signo de treinta y dos bits, o `i64` un numero de sesenta y cuatro bits u otros.
 Hasta ahora, eso no ha importado, debido a que Rust por defecto usa `i32`.
 Sin embargo, en este caso, Rust no sabe como comparar `adivinanza` con `numero_secreto`.
 Ambos necesitan ser del mismo tipo.
 A la final, queremos convertir el `String` que leimos como entrada en un tipo real de numero, para efectos de la comparacion.
 Podemos hacer eso con tres lineas mas.
 He aqui nuestro nuevo programa:

-Whew!
-This is a big error.
-The core of it is that we have ‘mismatched types’.
-Rust has a strong, static type system.
-However, it also has type inference.
-When we wrote `let guess = String::new()`, Rust was able to infer that `guess` should be a `String`, and so it doesn’t make us write out the type.
-And with our `secret_number`, there are a number of types which can have a value between one and a hundred: `i32`, a thirty-two-bit number, or `u32`, an unsigned thirty-two-bit number, or `i64`, a sixty-four-bit number or others.
-So far, that hasn’t mattered, and so Rust defaults to an `i32`.
-However, here, Rust doesn’t know how to compare the `guess` and the `secret_number`.
-They need to be the same type.
-Ultimately, we want to convert the `String` we read as input into a real number type, for comparison.
-We can do that with three more lines.
-Here’s our new program:

 ```rust,ignore
 extern crate rand;